-If the rate R corresponding to N events is compared with the rate S corresponding to M events, the difference between the two rates may be regarded as statistically significant, if it exceeds
+If the rate R_1 corresponding to N_1 events is compared with the rate R_2 corresponding to N_2 events, the difference between the two rates may be regarded as statistically significant at the .05 level of significance, if it exceeds

-$$2\sqrt{\frac{R^2}{N} + \frac{S^2}{M}}$$
+$$2\sqrt{\frac{R_1^2}{N_1} + \frac{-R_2^2}{N_2}}$$

 For example, if the observed death rate for Community A were 10.0 per 1,000 population and if this rate were based on 20 recorded deaths, then the chances are 19 in 20 that the "true" death rate for that community lies between 5.5 and 14.5 per 1,000 population.
-If the death rate for Community A of 10.0 per 1,000 population were being compared with a rate of 20.0 per 1,000 population for Community B; which is based on 10 recorded deaths, then the difference between the rates for the two communities is 10.0.
+If the death rate for Community A of 10.0 per 1,000 population were being compared with a rate of 20.0 per 1,000 population for Community B, which is based on 10 recorded deaths, then the difference between the rates for the two communities is 10.0.
 This difference is less than twice the standard error of the difference of the two rates, which is computed to be 13.4.
-From this, it is concluded that the difference between the rates for the two communities is not statistically significant.
+From this, it is concluded that the difference between the rates for the two communities is not statistically significant at the .05 level of significance.